LWC-Essentials/storybook/README.md

 In development mode, starting Storybook is done with the following commands:

 - `storybook`
-  Generate all the meta-data files, compile the LWC components and run the development server.
+  Generate all the metadata files, compile the LWC components and run the development server.
   This is the command to use at least when running Storybook for the first time.
-Going forward, and dependening on what changes were made to the project, more optimized commands can be used (see; package.json).
+Going forward, and depending on what changes were made to the project, more optimized commands can be used (see; package.json).

 There are also some root commands to deploy the static site to Github Pages.